sm2302-aug23/grp-r-irrational-4/README.md

 # Summary

+> Brief description of solutions to all the tasks

 ## Task 1
 This R code defines a function to compute the Collatz sequence for a given positive integer, generate Collatz sequences for a range of starting values, and store the results in a tibble for further analysis or visualisation.